How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Don’t confuse this with a WordPress.com blog.

-Some of these other blogging platforms have big limitations and you’re stuck with whatever options they give you.
+Some of these other blogging platforms have big limitations, and you’re stuck with whatever options they give you.

 Why is WordPress so popular?

 Moving a site can have tech challenges.
 You don’t want to be playing around with them in the first couple of years as a blogger.
-Your focus should be building your blog.
+Your focus should be on building your blog.

 • Unlimited bandwidth and storage

-• A free SSL certificate is included.
+• Free SSL certificate included

-• There’s a 30-day money-back guarantee.
+• 30-day money-back guarantee

-Here are the three key steps:
+Here are the five key steps:

 Namehero - main page for hosting: how to start a blog.

-2. Register Your Domain Name
+Register A Domain Name For Your Blog

 The next step in starting your blog is registering a domain name.
+This is your URL address that’s unique for your website.

 Remember that long list of blog names and domain names you created?
 Now is the time to whittle it down to one.
 Take the name that you like the best and go with it.

 What’s great about NameHero is that you can get your secure HTTPS site with an SSL certificate for free.
+Google prefers secure sites, so this helps with SEO from the start.

-3. Installing WordPress And Verifying Your Domain
+How To Install WordPress And Verify Your Domain

-After everything is all set up with your password and you’ve logged in, you’ll notice that WordPress is already installed for you.
+After everything is set up with your password and you’ve logged in, you’ll notice that WordPress is already installed for you.
 YAY!

 Next, you’ll get an email to verify your domain.